Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--t832FeMogU.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Will there be signs in future updates?
 https://www.youtube.com/watch?v=-t832FeMogU
-This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: Signs coming when, it's most wanted in QA?](./yt-E6TuyMSKYqI.md) [https://www.youtube.com/watch?v=E6TuyMSKYqI](https://www.youtube.com/watch?v=E6TuyMSKYqI)
+This question was possibly duplicated with a more recent answer: [October 12th, 2021 Livestream Q&A: Any sign of Signs?](./yt-omx5xQbct6w.md) [https://www.youtube.com/watch?v=omx5xQbct6w](https://www.youtube.com/watch?v=omx5xQbct6w)

 ### Topics